 - Conduct a projected cost benefit analysis .

 - Complete our sample checklist on factors to consider for telecommuting (PDF).

 - Read our tips on cybersecurity (PDF) for a secure teleworking arrangement.

 If the challenges to telecommuting cannot be resolved, the organisation or employee may consider other types of flexible work arrangements.

 How to Implement Telecommuting Successfully

 In addition to the 4-step implementation model, you should:

-- Create a Telecommuting Agreement that clearly outlines the work schedule, equipment used and relevant details for parties involved.
-You may download our Draft Policy for Telecommuting (PDF) and Sample Telecommuting Agreement (PDF) as a reference.
+- Implement a telecommuting policy that clearly outlines the work protocols, expectations and other relevant details for employees as they consider a telecommuting arrangement.
+You may download our Sample Policy for Telecommuting (PDF) as a reference.